Charles-1791/knowledge_base/programming_language_notes/cpp_notes.md

     return 0;
 }
 ```
-The process involves three copy control function calls - in `getFoo`, when `f` is created, the `default constructor` is called; when `getFoo` returns `f`, which is going to be popped out of stack `f`, the `move constructor` is called; eventually, at the time the return value is used to initialize `tmp`, another `move constructor` is called.
-(If Foo has no move constructor, the copy constructor would be called twice).
+The process involves three copy-control function calls.
+In `getFoo`, when `f` is created, the `default constructor` is invoked.
+When `getFoo` returns `f`, which is going to be popped out of stack, the `move constructor` is called.
+Eventually, when the return value is used to initialize `tmp`, another `move constructor` is called.
+(If Foo has no move constructor, the copy constructor would be called twice instead).

-However, if you try to compile the cpp file and execute it, you would find that only the `default constructor` is called.
-That's because the compiler did a `RVO (Return Value Optimization)`RVO (Return Value Optimization), which lets the compiler construct the return value directly in the memory location of the caller, skipping the need for a copy or move.
+However, if you compile and run the code above, you would observe that only the `default constructor` is called.
+That's because the compiler did a `RVO (Return Value Optimization)`, which lets the compiler construct the return value directly in the memory location of the caller, skipping the need for a copy or move.

 To disable RVO and observe the exact copy control calls, do this: